Best Ultralight Sleeping Pads of 2025

 No, and yes.
 Carrying an inflatable pad’s inflation bag is not mandatory because you can blow up any of the pads on our list with your breath.
 It’s tempting to leave it behind because it seems like unnecessary weight, weighing as much as three ounces in some cases.

 That said, blowing up your pad with your mouth will introduce moisture into the pad, degrading the insulation and reducing its overall warmth over time.
-It can also lead to microbial growth inside your pad, which isn’t a health hazard but can look nasty.
-We’d recommend that you take the inflation bag along and find an alternate use for it so it doesn’t feel like an unnecessary weight, like stuffing extra clothes in it to use it as a pillow.
-The Therm-a-Rest NeoAir XLite NXT Sleeping Pad inflation bag is large enough to be used as a pack liner in smaller fastpacking packs.
+It can also lead to microbial growth inside your pad, which isn’t a health hazard but can look, for lack of a more eloquent word, gross.
+We recommend that you take the inflation bag along and find an additional use for it so it doesn’t feel like an unnecessary weight.
+We sometimes like to use an inflation bag stuffed with clothes as our pillow.
+The Therm-a-Rest NeoAir XLite NXT Sleeping Pad inflation bag is large enough to be a pack liner in smaller fastpacking packs.

 Of course, if you’re trying to save weight on a fastpacking trip, you might want to tough it out with the Gossamer Gear Thinlight Foam Pad 1/8″ and not even worry about whether you need an inflation bag.